 "Listen to me, as when we heard our father Sing long ago the song of other shores; Listen to me, and then in chorus gather All your deep voices as ye pull your oars.

 "CHORUS.

-- " Fair these broad meads-these hoary woods are grand, But we are exiles from our fathers' land. - " From the lone sheiling of the misty island Mountains divide us, and the waste of seas, Yet still the blood is strong, the heart is Highland, And we, in dreams, behold the Hebrides. - " Fair are these meads-these hoary woods are grand, But we are exiles from our fathers' land. - We ne'er shall tread the fancy-haunted valley, Where, 'tween the dark hills, creeps the small clear stream, In arms around the patriarch banner rally, Or see the moon on royal tombstone gleam. - " Fair are these meads-these hoary woods are grand, But we are exiles from our fathers' land. - "When the bold kindred, in the time long varished, Conquered the soil and fortified the Keep, No seer foretold the children should be ban'shed, That a degenerate Lord might boast his size e. - " Fair are these meads-these hoary woods are grand, But we are exiles from our native land. - "Come foreign rage-let discord burst in slopghter !
-O then for clansmen true and stern claymore- The hearts that would have given their blood like water Beat heavily beyond Atlantic's roar. - " Fair are these meads-these hoary woods are grand, But we are exiles from our fathers' land."
+- "Fair these broad meads-these hoary woods are grand, But we are exiles from our fathers' land. - "From the lone sheiling of the misty island Mountains divide us, and the waste of seas, Yet still the blood is strong, the heart is Highland, And we, in dreams, behold the Hebrides. - "Fair are these meads-these hoary woods are grand, But we are exiles from our fathers' land. - "We ne'er shall tread the fancy-haunted valley, Where, 'tween the dark hills, creeps the small clear stream, In arms around the patriarch banner rally, Or see the moon on royal tombstone gleam. - "Fair are these meads-these hoary woods are grand, But we are exiles from our fathers' land. - "When the bold kindred, in the time long vanished, Conquered the soil and fortified the Keep, No seer foretold the children should be banished, That a degenerate Lord might boast his sheep. - "Fair are these meals-these hoary woods are grand, But we are exiles from our native land. - "Come foreign rage-let discord burst in slaughter!
+O then for clansmen true and stern claymore- The hearts that would have given their blood like water Beat heavily beyond Atlantic's roar. - "Fair are these meads-these hoary woods are grand, But we are exiles from our fathers' land."

-The degenerate lord made his sheepwalk, nd the Scotchman, Lowland, Highland or Islander, made his voyage.
+The degenerate lord made his sheepwalk, and the Scotchman, Lowland, Highland or Islander, made his voyage.
 But no one can "put off his country;" half the tradition that gathered about the young nationality was to come from the pulse which leaped from the veins of the mother to the child.
-In Canada it has been urged that the Canadian should cease to be English, Irish, Scotch, or German; but the labour of the new life, sweetened as it was by Hope, did not drive away memories "But the labour of the new life . . . did not drive away memories of the Dunes and Weald of Sussex."

-of the Dunes and Weald of Sussex, the emerald tinted pastures of Ireland with the smell of the sea-wrack beyond, or the hills, lakes and forests of Bern and Bavaria.
+In Canada it has been urged that the Canadian should cease to be English, Irish, Scotch, or German; but the labour of the new life, sweetened as it was by Hope, did not drive away memories of the Dunes and Weald of Sussex, the emerald tinted pastures of Ireland with the smell of the sea-wrack beyond, or the hills, lakes and forests of Bern and Bavaria.
 Later on in Perth and in Zorra there were men and women who blamed